Welcome to the NLCC Semi-annual Meeting How to Attend page.

 If you have any questions that are not answered here or elsewhere on the website, please feel free to email email@example.com.

 At the very least, you need a telephone and a computer.
-The virtual platform we will be using has an audio hook-up through the telephone, so although you may not be able to see anyone, you can hear the discussions and the soft copies on your USB drive and the hard copies in your packet will enable you to participate.
+The virtual platform we will be using has an audio hook-up through the telephone.
+Although you may not be able to see anyone, you can hear the discussions and use the soft copies on your USB drive (or downloaded from the venue web page) and the hard copies in your packet will enable you to participate.

-Ideally a computer, internet access, web camera, and a headset with a mic is recommended to attend the meeting.
+Ideally a computer, internet access, web camera, and a headset with a mic is recommended to fully participate in the meeting.
 The equipment enables you to access the virtual convening space to see the agenda, locate and access the meeting rooms, and read about the presenters and the descriptions of each topic.

 If you have any questions about your equipment, please feel free to email firstname.lastname@example.org and if she doesn’t know the answer, she’ll put you in contact with someone who does.